Extensions of $\mathcal{KL}$ and Lyapunov Functions for Discrete-time Dynamical System Peaks Analysis: Lyapunov type Functions for Discrete-time Systems Maximization

 \subsubsection{Operator Ratios From Proper Positive Semidefinite Functions}

-We extend the concept of operator ratios (defined at Eq.~\eqref{oplyapunov}) for which the arguments are positive semidefinite functions rather than positive definite functions.
-The arguments can also be functions which take infinite values.
-So, let us denote by $\PSD$ the set of nonzero proper positive semidefinite functions from $\rd$ to $[0,+\infty]$ i.e. :
+We extend the concept of operator ratios developed in~\cite{adje2025kllyap} (specialized at Eq.~\eqref{eq:opratio} for Lyapunov functions) for which the arguments are positive semidefinite functions rather than positive definite functions.
+The arguments can also be functions that take infinite values.
+Therefore, let us denote by $\PSD$ the set of nonzero proper positive semidefinite functions from $\rd$ to $[0,+\infty]$, that is,